pjoshi-hub/Bayesian_classification_model/README.md

 **.py files**
  - BNN.py:  Bayesian neural network
- - uncertainty.py : code to calculate and correct uncertainty
+ - Uncertainty.py : code to calculate and correct uncertainty
  - DNN_classification.py: code to train DNN and test
  - Feature_selection_and_PCA_plots.py: code to select gene set from pca
  - Implementation.py: code to implement and generate results

+ Implementation.py contains the coded to generate results and the individual .py files represent the different code blocks used in Implementation.py

  **.ipynb files**
 - Feature_selection_and_PCA_plots.ipynb: step by step execution to select gene set